 - Deepa Mattoo, Barbra Schlifer Commemorative Clinic

-Successful candidates (fellows, academic hosts and public interest organizations) will be expected to sign The Law Foundation of Ontario’s standard Letter of Agreement (available on the Foundation’s website) and will also be asked to provide written interim and final reports to the Foundation.
+Successful candidates (fellows, academic hosts and public interest organizations) will be expected to sign The Law Foundation of Ontario’s standard Letter of Agreement and will also be asked to provide written interim and final reports to the Foundation.

 Two grants will be made.
 One grant will be made in the name of the public interest organization for up to $65,000 to cover the fellow’s salary.
 It is expected that this grant will be administered by the public interest organization.
 The other grant will be made in the name of the host academic institution for up to $15,000 to cover program-related expenses.
 It is expected that this grant will be administered by the academic institution.
 If you require alternative arrangements, please make this clear in your application.

 Please note that The Law Foundation of Ontario does not fund indirect costs applied by universities or colleges to recover administrative overhead.
 Any administrative costs must be shown to be related directly to the project and should be clearly identified in the application with an explanation.
 Additional funds will not be provided for university overhead.
 Eligible program-related expenses include, for example, costs for workshops or seminars (materials, audio/visual equipment rental) and office supplies.